ydoherty/CoastSat.PlanetScope/README.md

 ```
 Once spyder is open, navigate to the CoastSat.PlanetScope folder to set the working direcctory (top right hand box in spyder) and open the CoastSat_PS.py file to begin the example run through.
 Note that every time you want to run the code, you will need to activate the coastsat_ps environnment and open spyder using the last two lines of code above.

-Note that the CoastSat.PlanetScope repo was written on a mac.
-Issues regarding environment installation on windows have been resolved however other issues may persist.
-Full windows support is still a work in progress.
-An alternate installation file (environment_alt.yml) has been provided in the event the standard file does not work.
-Please raise an issue for any bugs encountered to assist with this process.

 ## **Data Requirements**